 Tuesday: We keep our Stuffed Bell Peppers very simple!
 I cook either 1lb of ground beef or ground turkey using this homemade taco seasoning recipe and stuff the peppers with the meat + cauliflower rice then bake for 15-20 minutes at 350 degrees!

 Wednesday: Another favorite Whole30 dinner of ours is Buffalo Chicken Stuffed Sweet Potatoes!
 Heather has a similar recipe on her blog HERE!
 However, we love the slow cooker version for busy days when we need to save on cook time!

 Thursday: My husband recently got a Gotham Steel Smokeless Grill and we have been loving using it to grill our Whole30 Burgers on!
 We use this seasoning blend (omitting the brown sugar, of course) for the meat and love pairing the burger with a lettuce bun or Heather’s amazing sweet potato buns!

 Friday: On Fridays we try to give ourselves a break from cooking!
 We enjoy going to Chipotle, In N Out Burger, Jimmy John’s, Zoe’s Kitchen, or other local Whole30-friendly restaurants!

 Sunday: Chicken Sausage + Broccoli or Brussels + Sweet Potato – quite possibly the easiest meal of all but still very nutritious and delicious!
 We buy the Aidells Chicken & Apple Sausage in bulk at Costco and use frozen vegetables.
 We toss everything on a sheet pan and cook until its crispy!
-If you are looking for a specific recipe, this one is very similar to what we do!

 Thank you for taking the time to read through my sample Whole30 meal plan!
 What is your favorite Whole30 recipe?
 I would LOVE to hear below in the comments so we can try it next week!